 In 2014, I spent about a year supporting families birth as a volunteer for the Twin Cities Doula Project.
 In addition to all these things, I have been an active & associate member of The Childbirth Collective, a local non-profit organization here in the Twin Cities that hosts donation-based parent topic nights twice a week and a whole slew of other events throughout the year.
 The Collective is also a huge part of my support system, both professionally and personally.
 What with being a group of amazing doulas and other birthing professionals...
 I would love to tell you more about any and all of these organizations but we can save that for when we meet!

-Throughout my journey, I have learned so much from the trainings I have attended, but nothing can compare to the experience of being witness to the birth of a new mother and baby.
+Throughout my journey, I have learned so much from the trainings I have attended, but nothing compares to the experience of being a witness to the birth of new parents and babies.
 I am in awe each time a baby emerges into this world, be it vaginally or via cesarean, the changes are overwhelming.
-These birthing people have taught me the importance of patience and love, in birth and in life.
-I believe that each person has their own innate knowledge of how to birth their baby and given the time, space, and loving support, they can do so without intervention.
+Birthing people have taught me the importance of patience and love, in birth and in life.
+I believe that each person has their own innate knowledge of how to birth their baby and given the time, space, and loving support, they can do so without interventions, or at least very few.
 Of course, there are exceptions to this because sometimes baby has other plans.
-But by helping families to remain open-minded and calm throughout whatever their birth throws at them, they can make informed, thoughtful decisions and keep their birthing space a calm, loving, safe place to birth.
+But by helping families to remain open and calm throughout whatever their birth throws at them, they can make informed, thoughtful decisions and keep their birth space a calm, loving, safe place to transform.